arnavpathi1472013-tech/academic_tracker/README.md

 ## ✨ Features

 - 🈳 **Starts blank.** No fake sample student, no pre-filled marks — just friendly placeholders telling you what to type.
+- 🖼️ **Passport photo, right where a report card wants it.** Upload a photo (JPEG/PNG/WebP, up to 5 MB) and it shows up in the profile card on screen *and* on the right side of the student details when you print — no fumbling with a photocopier.
 - 🎯 **Live recalculation.** Every number on the page — table cells, the summary strip, the header logo's mini bar chart, the badge next to it — updates the instant you type a mark.
 - 🚦 **Grade chips** (A1 down to E2) pop in automatically once a subject's got both terms filled in, color-coded so you can scan for trouble spots at a glance.
 - 🎮 **Target simulator.** Set a goal percentage (or tap an A1 / A2 / B1 / B2 preset) and it tells you exactly what average you need across whatever's still blank — and calls it out plainly if the target's already locked in or already out of reach.